12 Key Stage 2 Drama Lesson Ideas

 Drama is a natural learning method for key stage two pupils.
 But where do you start?
-Here are eleven recommended ideas and books to get you going.
+Here are 12 recommended ideas from the website, including books to get you going.

 Ten Second Objects – I use this in just about every drama session I run – it’s great fun and only takes ten seconds!